theabm/HPC-final/exercise2/README.md

 # To run the code

-To run the code with N OMP threads using matrices of size K, select the appropriate executable and run:
+To run the code with `n` OMP threads, using matrices of size `K`, select the appropriate executable and run:
 ```
 $export OMP_NUM_THREADS=N